marciolm/launchpad-c1310-6LBR/README.md

 6LBR is a 6LoWPAN Border Router based on The Contiki Operating System.

-This repository is intended only to document the modifications I made in original CETIC´s 6LBR code to build a standalone 6LBR without a host (like Raspberry Pi or BBB), just jumping a cheap ENC28j60 module to a Launchpad cc1310 board.
+This repository is intended only to document the modifications I made in original CETIC's 6LBR code to build a standalone 6LBR without a host (like Raspberry Pi or BBB), just jumping a cheap ENC28j60 module to a Launchpad cc1310 board.
+Basically I only adapted the original board.h definition from T.I. for the Launchpad hardware.

-I also changed the default frequency and channel to my country in dot-15-4g.h files, but it´s optional.
+I also changed the default frequency and channel to my country regulations in dot-15-4g.h files, but it's optional.

 To connect the ENC28j60 with the Launchpad, use dupont cables (female-female) between these pins:
 * ENC MISO --> DIO8